thedunston/bash_cli_zt/README.md

 - Update network description, IP assignments and manage routes
 - Edit ACLs using custom format only for IPv4
 - Manage Peers
+- Add node names and description

-I teach full-time and working on a degree so will work on this as I have time.
+I teach full-time and working on my doctorate degree so will work on this as I have time.
 I hope it helps someone and folks contribute code.

 -duane